SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 * Consider auth gear would be extended to be a rich-featured functional set, such as JWT provider, Auth UIKit, ..., etc.
 * Encourage Cloud Functions, less SDK burden, a developer should create corresponding Cloud Function to fulfill application requirements.
 * Avoid coupling between cloud function and auth gear, consider auth gear would be used independently, any access to data owned by another service should only happen through APIs.
-* Auth gear and Cloud Function should have identical current user execution context.
+* Auth gear and Cloud Function both should have current user execution context.
 * List use cases to demonstrate how auth gear and Cloud Function interaction flow.

 ## Major changes

 * Move admin related features from Client SDK to APIs at Cloud Functions.
-* API gateway should add "current user" in request context and dispatch to auth gear or Cloud Function.
+* API gateway should inject "current user" into request context and then dispatch request to auth gear or Cloud Function.
-* Auth gear should support query functionality.
 * Auth gear should have user metadata for common user properties.

 ## Architecture overview